GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-3.md

     - Google-cloud-java uses `@BetaApi`, `@InternalApi`, and `@InternalExtensionOnly`
-  - Library documentation should point users to a tool (or tools) that can help them automatically detect when they are inadvertently using features marked with these annotations.
+  - Library documentation should point users to a tool (or tools) that can help them detect when they are using features marked with these annotations.
   - Even though semver rules don't apply to unstable features, it is recommended to bump a library's minor version if unstable features have surface breakages.